-Transfer to prepared baking dish.
+- Transfer to prepared baking dish.
 Combine pecans, brown sugar and cinnamon in a small bowl.
 Sprinkle evenly over the top of the souffle.
-Bake for 1 hour or until puffed.
+Bake for 1 hour or until fluffy.
 Serve immediately.

 In place of the self-rising flour, use 3 tablespoons all-purpose flour and a pinch of baking soda.
 I've used only all-purpose flour and it has worked fine.

 Amount Per Serving Calories 530 Total Fat 22g Saturated Fat 10g Trans Fat 0g Unsaturated Fat 10g Cholesterol 130mg Sodium 234mg Carbohydrates 78g Fiber 7g Sugar 43g Protein 9g